Managing Investment Property In New York

 How We Manage The Property

-Our main objective when overseeing the property is to have the apartment rented out as soon as possible to a highly qualified tenant.
+Our main objective when overseeing the property is to have the apartment rented out as soon as possible, for the best rent possible, to a highly qualified tenant.
 And from there, manage the tenant relationship so that both landlord and tenant are happy.

 On operational matters such as coordinating repairs (if fridge/microwave needs to be changed, if we need to call a plumber…) we can be the point for owner.
 Alternatively, we can refer owner to a property management company to oversee the day-to-day issues.

-Investor client’s condo with double height ceiling located one block from World Trade Center.
-High floor and water views makes this very attractive to tenants.
+Deal example: Investor client’s condo with double height ceiling located one block from World Trade Center.
+High floor and water views make this apartment very attractive to tenants.

 The Activities We Perform